rshad/rshad/README.md

 I'm a Cloud Engineer at [RavenPack](https://www.ravenpack.com/).

-- 🌱 I’m currently expanding my knowledge in NLP and Learning Functional Programming with Haskell.
+- 🌱 I’m currently expanding my knowledge in NLP and learning Functional Programming with Haskell.
 <!--
 **rshad/rshad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.